 But that same image as a JPG is only 45KB.

 JPGs use “lossy compression” which means they lose some image quality as they get compressed.
 When done well it isn’t very noticeable, but too much compression creates “artifacts”.

 When to Use PNG?

 Short Answer: PNGs are best for Logos, and flat-color illustrations.

-PNG files work great when you have large areas of same color.
-The large areas of black and turquoises in the above illustration compresses nicely without any loss of quality.
+PNG files work great when you have large areas of the same color.
+The large areas of black and turquoise in the above illustration compresses nicely without any loss of quality.

 Should I Ever Use PNGs for Photos?